 Beyond game scores-analysis of the culture of sports and evolution of sports reportage and writing.
 Emphasis on advanced subject exploration from a journalistic perspective.
-Involves the production of in-depth journalism.
+Involves the production of in-depth iournalism.

-Also offered at the undergraduate level, with different requirements, as JOUR 4308, for which additional credit is precluded.
+Includes: Experiential Learning Activity Also offered at the undergraduate level, with different requirements, as JOUR 4308, for which additional credit is precluded.